addyosmani/backbone-fundamentals/index.md

 <img src="img/todoview.png" width="590px"/>

 Let’s look at the `TodoView` view.
-This will be in charge of individual Todo records, making sure the view updates then the todo does.
+This will be in charge of individual Todo records, making sure the view updates when the todo does.

 ```javascript